ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 As some deployments may not provide a DOI that will be able to update the DS in the parent zone, this information exchange is OPTIONAL.

 By accepting the DS RR, the DM commits to advertise the DS to the parent zone.
-On the other hand if the DM does not have the capacity to advertise the DS to the parent zone, it indicates this by refusing the DS RR.
+On the other hand if the DM does not have the capacity to advertise the DS to the parent  zone, it indicates this by refusing the update to the DS RR.

 ## Information to set the Synchronization Channel {#sec-sync-info}